Arijit-Bhowmick/0x41-MUSIC-PLAYER/README.md

-# 0x41-MEDIA-PLAYER
+# 0x41-MUSIC-PLAYER

-Just a 1st sem Python Project
+This Music Player is created as a 1st sem python project<br>
+and is now availabe to everyone.

 Project is available on : <i>https://github.com/Arijit-Bhowmick/0x41-MEDIA-PLAYER</i>